JCrobe/NTDS19_FWBF/README.md

 * Jeremy Wanner

 # Acknowledgements
 A final word for the amazing working team of the NTDS course at EPFL: our professors- Frossard Pascal, Vandergheynst Pierre, head TA Michael Defferrard and others, thank you!
-# NTDS19_FWBF
+The silhouettes created by James Fenton for the Noun Project were used for the basis of the graphical title of the project.